kmchmk/Distributed-File-Sharing-System/README.md

 ## Distributed File Sharing System Using Chord DHT

-This is a implementation of Chord DHT for a file sharing system which has inbuit similar file search.
+This is an implementation of Chord DHT for a file sharing system which has inbuilt similar file search.